UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 Students are now allowed to use digital cheatsheets, which can be uploaded to the PrairieLearn system.
 The cheatsheet must be:
 - **handwritten** on a **single-sided**, **one-page**, **letter-sized** sheet (8.5x11 inches).
-- The cheat sheet must then be scanned and uploaded as a PDF **before** the quiz.
+- The cheatsheet must then be scanned and uploaded as a PDF **before** the quiz.
+- The cheatsheet file has to be named as `cheatsheet.pdf`.
-- You may create your cheatsheet on an iPad, but it must be handwritten using a stylus—no typing is allowed.
+- You may create your cheatsheet on an iPad, but it must be handwritten using a stylus—**no typing is allowed**.
-- Exceptions can be made for students with accommodations from CfA for handwriting.
+  - Students with accommodations from CfA for handwriting may be granted exceptions.
+- Sharing of cheatsheets is strictly prohibited.
+- TAs will verify that your cheatsheet complies with these instructions.
+No prior approval will be given, but cheatsheets that do not meet the requirements may be removed.

+#### Instructions to Upload Cheatsheet

+**Note**: Please use **Chrome** or **Firefox** to upload your cheatsheet.
+Other browsers may not work.
+If you haven’t installed these browsers, please refer to the [installation guide](https://ubc-mds.github.io/resources_pages/installation_instructions/) for instructions.

+1. Log in to PrairieLearn and navigate to the course where you need to upload your cheatsheet.
+2. Select the "Cheatsheet" assessment and open the corresponding upload question.
+3. Upload your cheatsheet, ensuring it meets the cheatsheet [requirements](#digital-cheatsheets).
+4. Click `Save & Grade` to submit your file.
+5. Once uploaded, you should see a preview of your PDF on PrairieLearn.
+You can update and re-upload your cheatsheet as many times as needed before the deadline.

-### PrairieTest
+### PrairieTest and Making a Reservation for your Quiz

 You must complete the instruction below before writing quizzes.
 This is an essential step to check in the quiz room.
 - Open [PrairieTest](https://us.prairietest.com/)